-- We recommend denatured alcohol for non water-soluble cleaning (for stubborn stains, lacquer thinner may be used in small amounts and only as directed).
-Other solvents such as mineral spirits or petroleum-based products may damage or dissolve weatherstrip. - · When using alcohol, always test small area first to avoid product damage. - Do not use anything sharp near weatherstrip.
+- We recommend denatured alcohol for non water-soluble cleaning.
+Lacquer thinner may be used in small amounts, but only as directed.
+Thoroughly rinse any vinyl surfaces that come into contact with lacquer thinner.
+Other solvents such as mineral spirits or petroleum-based products may damage or dissolve weatherstrip. - When using alcohol, always test small area first to avoid product damage. - Do not use anything sharp near weatherstrip.